QuickBooks HelpQuickBooksHelpIntuit

 1. When you create an invoice or sales receipt, check the total sales tax at the bottom.

-2. Select See the math or Edit tax.
+2. Select See the math.
 This opens the "How your sales tax is calculated" page where QuickBooks gives you a detailed breakdown of the sales tax.

 QuickBooks Online AdvancedQuickBooks Online EssentialsQuickBooks Online PlusQuickBooks Online Simple StartQuickBooks Solopreneur